 Director of Land Conservation

-Paul Elconin is the director of land conservation at Weantinoge Heritage Land Trust.
+Paul Elconin is the director of land conservation at Weantinoge Heritage Land Trust where he oversees acquisitions and stewardship.
 Paul has B.S. in environmental biology from Yale University and a M.S. in forest resources management from the State University of New York-College of Environmental Science and Forestry (ESF).
 While at ESF, Paul researched landowner motivations for granting and satisfaction with their conservation easements, and his findings were published and distributed to land trusts nationwide.Read More

 Director of Philanthropy & Engagement